hitobito/development/README.md

 ```
 Consider a look at _[Install Linux on Windows with WSL][wsl_install]_ for troubleshooting.

-Open _Ubuntu on Windows_ using the Start menu.
+Open _Ubuntu_ using the Start menu.
 An Ubuntu terminal opens.

 You will be prompted to specify user name and password.
-Update and upgrade packages.
+Then, update and upgrade packages.
 ```terminal
 sudo apt update && sudo apt upgrade
 ```